-Many of the locals in Palma regard Santa Catalina their number one place for a good meal, especially with the variety of cuisines on offer.
-Whether it’s on-the-go or a long lunch of several courses and a local wine, there is something to satisfy every appetite.
-Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully-booked.
-So dive straight in and get your tastebuds tingling with this list of our top ten restaurants in Santa Catalina.
+Many of the locals in Palma regard Santa Catalina as their number one place for a good meal, especially with the variety of cuisines on offer.
+Whether it’s food on-the-go or a long lunch of several courses and local wine, there is something to satisfy every appetite.
+Regularly updated menus keep the avid foodies on their toes and with word travelling fast in Mallorca it doesn’t take long for places to get fully booked.
+So dive straight in and get your tastebuds tingling with this list of our top 8 restaurants in Santa Catalina.

 Santa Catalina has it all.
 Find out everything you need to know about living in Palma’s buzziest neighbourhood in this definitive area guide.

-7. StagierOn the outskirts of Santa Catalina is Stagier Bar, opened in 2018 by chef Joel Baeza and partner Andrea Sertzan.
+6. StagierOn the outskirts of Santa Catalina is Stagier Bar, opened in 2018 by chef Joel Baeza and partner Andrea Sertzan.
 This intimate, laid-back restaurant consists of just seven tables – a real privilege when you realise how great the food is!
 Joel has worked in several Michelin restaurants, meaning that all his tapas dishes are served with a twist of flavour and a touch of magic.
-Don’t expect just ordinary Mediterranean cooking here, Joel knows how to incorporate his Chilean heritage into his cooking… and the result?
-Beautiful tapas with a kick of creativity and spice.
-An excellent choice for those looking for an intimate and relaxed evening.

 3. IsaanIsaan is exactly what you need when you are craving fresh flavours and some of the best Thai cuisine outside of Thailand.
 The newest Thai on the Santa Catalina block dishes up mouth-watering dishes, both fragrant and spicy.
 Isaan is perfect for groups and couples alike, or head in solo for lunch and watch the masters at work in the open kitchen.
 Isaan is here to stay.